 The trust terms, created by you as the Settlor, will determine the amount of discretion to your Trustee has.
 The type of trust you create as well as the trust purpose will have a significant bearing on how much discretion your Trustee needs.
 For instance, if you are creating a revocable living trust as an incapacity planning tool, the Trustee will need a significant amount of discretionary authority because most of your assets will be held in the trust and the conditions under which your successor Trustee takes over will not be known ahead of time.
 By the same token, if you create a testamentary trust to protect a minor child’s inheritance your Trustee will also need to have the discretion to make decisions regarding investments and distributions that may occur years down the road.
 In this case, the fact that there are so many unknowns makes a certain amount of discretion necessary.
 Conversely, if you create an irrevocable living trust for the purpose of funeral planning, your Trustee doesn’t need much discretion because the trust terms will outline your wishes with regard to your funeral and burial and the Trustee’s job is basically to make sure those wishes are honored.

 Contact a Grand Forks Trust Administration Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about how much discretion to give a Trustee, contact a Grand Forks trust administration attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about how much discretion to give a Trustee, contact a Grand Forks trust administration attorney at German Law by calling 701-738-0060 to schedule an appointment.